ANAB Covered Call Strategy

 Frequently asked questions

-A covered call on ANAB is the covered call strategy applied to ANAB (stock).
+- A covered call on ANAB is the covered call strategy applied to ANAB (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With ANAB stock trading near $63.21, the strikes shown on this page are snapped to the nearest listed ANAB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ANAB stock at $58.08 on the most recent close, the strikes shown on this page are snapped to the nearest listed ANAB chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the ANAB covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the ANAB covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current ANAB market-implied 1-standard-deviation expected move is approximately 22.30%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The ANAB market-implied 1-standard-deviation expected move in the same options snapshot is approximately 20.07%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.